Tuesday, May 26, 2009

 Inquiring minds are looking at the United States Department of Agriculture's GAIN (Global Agriculture Information Network) report on the 2009-2010 outlook for the Brazilian sugar and ethanol industry.

-The numbers put out by the USDA's Foreign Agricultural Service, which has an office in Sao Paulo, jive with those published at the end of April by Conab (previous post), the agency within the Brazilian Ministry of Agriculture responsible for forecasting agricultural production in the country, and with the figures offered in early April by Plinio Nastari's Datagro (previous post), the leading sugar and ethanol consultancy in Brazil.
+The numbers put out by the USDA's Foreign Agricultural Service, which has an office in Sao Paulo, are in line with those published at the end of April by Conab (previous post), the agency within the Brazilian Ministry of Agriculture responsible for forecasting agricultural production in the country, and with the figures offered in early April by Plinio Nastari's Datagro (previous post), the leading sugar and ethanol consultancy in Brazil.

 Highlights from the USDA's GAIN report: